live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlProperty:Mat input}

 Input matrix to store.
 Whenever a new input is given, the previous one becomes available as output.

-{qmlType:MatEmpty}
-{qmlInherits:lcvcore#MatDisplay}
-{qmlBrief:Creates an empty matrix.}

-Use this to create an empty matrix by spcecifying the size, background color, number of channels and type.
-The drawing example shows how to create an empty matrix, then use the draw element to draw on its surface.

-`imgproc/drawing.qml`

-{qmlProperty:Size matSize}

-The created matrix size.

-{qmlProperty:Color color}

-The background color of the created matrix.

-{qmlProperty:int channels}

-The number of channels of the created matrix.

-{qmlProperty:Mat.Type type}

-The type of the created matrix.

 {qmlType:CamCapture}
 {qmlInherits:lcvcore#MatDisplay}